 - I’m watching some of my favorite youtube channels for uplifting content, inspiration and to give myself hope for the future.
 Here are a couple of my favorites:

 - The Chateau Diaries– I love Stephanie Jarvis’ cheery nature and what she’s doing around her French chateau during the quarantine.
-It’s quite uplifting.
+It’s quite uplifting, to say the least.

 - Lifestyle Si– I love this interior designer’s calm and soothing nature as she talks about simple ways to decorate your home that just look incredibly aesthetic, natural and beautiful.